mhalushka/miRge3_build/docs/source/installation.rst

 Installation
 ============

-miRge3.0-build is developed and tested on Linux environment.
+miRge-build is developed and tested on Linux environment.

 .. _dependencies: